Many party bus companies have their own regulations in place apart from City ordinance

 Spots Party Bus and Party Express Bus both say they do not allow alcohol on board if there are any passengers under 21, and that’s something they have done for years.

-“For the last 15 plus years, the only time we allow alcohol on the bus is everybody’s 21 with a valid IV, and in order to police that for our company, we require them to go bar hopping,” Owner Phil Alexander said.
+“For the last 15 plus years, the only time we allow alcohol on the bus is everybody’s 21 with a valid ID, and in order to police that for our company, we require them to go bar hopping,” owner Phil Alexander said.

 Also, Spot’s bus drivers are required to be back at the bus barn by 3 a.m., and at Party Express Bus, operations stop at 2 a.m.